 The honey meringue frosting on these light-as-a-feather lemon cupcakes is my twist on an Italian meringue.
 They are super easy to whip up and are sure to impress.
 The flavours of lemon and pistachio complement each other well and lend sophistication to the cupcakes that probably better suit an adult taste.
 So these are grown-up cupcakes.
 They’re best eaten with a cake fork as things can get quite messy.

 This recipe comes from my second cookbook Sweet – which was published by Penguin Random House in 2015.
-It feels like a gazillion years ago because I would have made produced this recipe in 2014, but I remember them so clearly.
+It feels like a gazillion years ago because I would have produced this recipe in 2014, but I remember them so clearly.

-Recipe – Makes 26–28Print
+Recipe – Makes 26–28